Ghost9841/aakash-subedi/README.md

 <h1>This project is done with the nextjs, tailwindcss, eslint, javascript,framer motion etc.</h1>
 <br>
-This is solely done by Aakash Subedi.
+This is solely done by Aakash Subedi.<br>

+<i>Note: The commits done by Asis423 is done by Ghost9841  (Having the same laptop the gmail was changed and I (Ghost9841) didnt knew it.</i>